U.S. accuses Russia of providing weapons, fighter jets to Iran

 "We are concerned that Russia intends to provide Iran with more advanced military components, which will allow Iran to strengthen their weapons capability," she said.
 "So it is imperative that the truth about Iran's supply to Russia is exposed, and is investigated by the U.N. as soon as possible."

-"Ukraine demands that Iran immediately cease the shipments of weapons to Russia that are used to kill civilians and destroy critical infrastructure, and comply with Security Council resolutions," Sergiy Kyslytsya, Ukrainian ambassador to the U.N., told CBS News Friday.
+"Ukraine demands that Iran immediately cease the shipments of weapons to Russia that are used to kill civilians and destroy critical infrastructure, and comply with Security Council resolutions," Sergiy Kyslytsya, Ukrainian ambassador to the U.N., told CBS News correspondent Pamela Falk Friday.

 At a U.N.
 Security Council meeting Friday called by Russia to assess the impact of Western weapons pumped into Ukraine, Russia's U.N.
 Ambassador Vassily Nebenzia again denied that Iran is supplying weapons to Ukraine.

-In response to the meeting, Richard Mills, U.S. deputy ambassador to the U.N., told fellow diplomats Friday that "what we are seeing is – frustrated on the battlefield, Russia has resorted to destroying Ukraine's critical and energy infrastructure from afar, causing immense suffering to civilians as we heard just three days ago, and defying the international community's call to end its aggression."
+At the meeting, Richard Mills, U.S. deputy ambassador to the U.N., told fellow diplomats Friday that "what we are seeing is – frustrated on the battlefield, Russia has resorted to destroying Ukraine's critical and energy infrastructure from afar, causing immense suffering to civilians as we heard just three days ago, and defying the international community's call to end its aggression," Falk reported.

 "It is Russia that has cynically called for this meeting, alleging an illicit conspiracy of weapons transfers from Ukraine.
 When in fact, as others around this table have noted, it is Russia that is complicit in Iran's illegal transfer of unmanned aerial vehicles to Russia," Mills added.